-U.S. Court of Appeals
+U.S. Supreme Court

 Your case may not go through all of the stages shown above.
 For example, if the U.S. Court of Appeals resolves your case the way that you want, you won't need to file a petition in the U.S. Supreme Court.